soumikp/bootstrap/README.md

 [![codecov](https://codecov.io/gh/soumikp/bootstrap/branch/main/graph/badge.svg?token=hidKtNx66v)](https://codecov.io/gh/soumikp/bootstrap)
 <!-- badges: end -->

-This package aims to implement simple bootstrap routines to study the behaviour of
+This package aims to implement some simple bootstrap routines.

-1. Moment and quantile based statistics for single samples.
-2. Difference/ratio of the same statistics for two different samples.
+1. For a single sample $x$:
+    a. `oneMean` and `oneRawMoment`  for bootstrapping mean and raw moments respectively.
+    b. `oneSD`, `oneVar` and `oneCentralMoment` for bootstrapping SD, variance and central moments respectively.
+    c. `oneMedian` and `oneQuantile` for bootstrapping median and $p-$th quantile ($0 < p < 1$) respectively.
+    d. `oneCV` and `oneIQR` for bootstrapping coefficient of variation and interquartile range respectively.
+2. For two samples $x$ and $y$ (not necessarily of equal length):
+    a. `twoMeanDiff` for bootstrapping difference of means .
+    b. `twoQuantileDiff` for bootstrapping difference of $p-$th quantile ($0 < p < 1$).
+    c. `twoVarRatio` for bootstrapping ratio of variances.
-3. Pearson's correlation for paired data.
+3. `twoCor` for bootstrapping Pearson's correlation of paired data.
-4. Regression coefficients.
+4. `lmBoot` for bootstrapping regression coefficients.

-For more details on the methods and references, you can visit the individual help pages for the functions by calling something like the following on your R console.
+For more details on the methods and references, you can visit the individual help pages for the functions by using the `?` operator

 ```R
 ?oneMean